 Here is a rather spartan phone which I find surprisingly interesting.
 Especially in the display area, where you would expect to find writings, photographs or emoticons of all kinds.

-The company's goal, a bit of necessity and a bit of marketing, was to design a "fully functional, single AA battery powered emergency phone with a lifespan of 15 years."
+The company's goal, a bit of necessity and a bit of marketing, was to design a "fully functional emergency telephone powered by a single AA battery with a lifespan of 15 years."

 The product has no LCD display, and this goes a long way in the overall economy of the item.
 To combine business with pleasure, however, instead of the display there is a window that shows in its magnificence the "hero" of this device: the classic long-life AA battery of the Californian company.